Find Trade Colleges

 $20,957 Avg Student Debt

 A rank of #4 on this year’s list means University of Rhode Island is a great place for trade school students working on their bachelor’s degree.
-Located in Kingston, Rhode Island, the fairly large public school handed out 3,532 bachelor’s degree awards in 2021-2022.
+URI is a fairly large public school situated in Kingston, Rhode Island.
+It awarded 3,532 bachelor’s degrees in 2021-2022.

-In-state students pay an average of $15,880 in tuition and fees if they attend URI full time.
+Students from Rhode Island who attend URI full time pay an average of $15,880 in tuition and fees.
 If you are from out of state, expect to pay an average of $34,362.
-Bachelor’s Degree recipients from URI accumulate an average of $20,957 in student debt by the time they complete their degree.
+On average, bachelor’s degree students take out $20,957 in loans while pursuing their degree.

 Read More…